SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The claims will be in **bold**, and the reasons will be in white bullet points.
 But first let me talk about the guiding values which are the basis for all the claims here (what we prioritized in our decisions).
 Alternate systems conceptualized or once followed will be in _italics_.

-**My whole yap isn't to say, "This is what you _should_ follow", but to just explain the frontier of my knowledge and lay out my case, hoping that you can overcome and expand the frontier and make better systems.**
+**My whole yap isn't to say, "This is what you _should_ follow", but to just explain the frontier of my knowledge and lay out my case, hoping that you can overcome limitations, expand the frontier, and make better systems.**

 # Table of Contents
 I. [Guiding Principles](#guiding-principles)